Households that regularly use much more water than the average now pay extra for their water supply.

 There won't be a reduction in rates for households that use less water than the excess limit, and no rebates or discounts will apply under any circumstances.

-Bills for excess water use will be sent out quarterly, and unlike rates, they won’t come at the same time each quarter.
+Bills for excess water use are sent out quarterly, and unlike rates, they won’t come at the same time each quarter.
 We’ll send you a bill after we’ve carried out your quarterly meter reading.

-Your household might only be a high user during warmer months as a result of outdoor water use - for example filling pools, gardening, and irrigation.
-If this is the case, you will only receive a bill for periods when your average use is more than 700 litres a day.
+Your household might only be a high user during warmer months due to outdoor water use - for example filling pools, gardening, and irrigation.
+If this is the case, you will only receive a bill for periods when your average use is more than 900 litres a day.

 You have approximately eight weeks from the invoice date.
 Payment is due on the Thursday of the eighth week following the issue date.